Phone: +33 1 60 72 41 47

 Change, Professional Development, Self- Assessment, Lives in Transition, Global Cosmopolitans, Women and Leadership, Diversity

-Linda Brimm is Emeritus Professor of Organisational Behaviour at INSEAD, teaching both in the MBA and executive programs.
-Along with her teaching responsibilities, Dr. Brimm created and ran the psychological service for the MBA program at INSEAD. '¨'¨Trained as a clinical psychologist, she also works with both individuals and families at a center she co-founded in Paris. '¨'¨
+Linda Brimm is Emeritus Professor of Organisational Behaviour at INSEAD, teaching both in the MBA and Executive Education programmes.
+Along with her teaching responsibilities, Dr Brimm created and ran the psychological service for the MBA programme at INSEAD.

-Identity Development, Diversity and Change have been an interest in her research, consulting and teaching over the years.
-Her initial research focused on managing work force diversity and the development of people's lives and careers.
-Dr. Brimm's research and consulting interests currently focuses on Global Cosmopolitans.
+Identity development, diversity, and change have been an interest in her research, consulting and teaching over the years.
+Her initial research focused on managing workforce diversity and the development of people’s lives and careers.
+Dr Brimm's research and consulting interests currently focus on Global Cosmopolitans.
 Her groundbreaking book, Global Cosmopolitans, The Creative Edge of Difference, published in September 2010, combines her study of identity development and change in the lives of the next generation of global leaders and the use of narrative writing and analysis.
-Her work has been described as presenting 'a whole new concept of careers, and thereby, becomes one of the most important career development books published in the last decade.'
+Her work has been described as presenting 'a whole new concept of careers, and thereby, becomes one of the most important career development books published in the last decade'.